lad6558/lad6558.github.io/src/blogs/timetrace.md

 <figcaption>

-By the way, besides TimeTrace, I was pitching other ideas back then too—like “Dating Coach GPT.”
-I even made a POC for it, called RizzGPT, but after testing, I realized it was…incredibly awkward.
+By the way, besides TimeTrace, I was pitching other ideas back then too—like RizzGPT, your personal texting coach.
+But after testing, I realized ChatGPT was quite awkward at flirting.
 I dropped it.
-A failed POC can save you tons of time—better to find out early than to gather a whole team and only then realize it’s a dead end.
+A failed POC can save you tons of time—better to fail fast than to gather a whole team and only then realize it’s a dead end.

 </figcaption>
 </figure>

-This version aims to keep the original’s humor and relatable feel while making the language flow naturally for English readers.
-Let me know if you want similar revisions for the other lessons!

 #### Lesson 2: Smart People Are Not The Same

-In class projects, everyone tries to latch onto the “craked” person in the group.
+In class projects, everyone tries to latch onto the “cracked” person in the group.
 And in startup recruiting, it’s all about hunting for the smartest people.

 But pretty quickly, I learned that smart people are not smart in the same way; there are all kinds of “genius,” and not every “big shot” is a great teammate.